chen42/presentations/rat_genome_zoom2.md

 ---

+## Summary

+* Matrix View plus SV calls from LongRanger indicates there are many assembly errors in rn6
+* Tigmint/ARCS/Sealer/Chromonomer apperas to be able to fix some of the assembly errors.
+* Dense marker set will force SV to reappear in the final assembly
+* Sparse marker set will cause some contigs to be excluded in the final assembly

+---

 ## Next steps

 * Generate a marker set with varying density
 * Run LongRanger of rn6 alternates vs 10x chromium BN data
 * Use iCORN2 to fix small indels and SNPs
 * Additional data from TAGC
+* Maybe write a software for local re-assembly based on the idea of minimizing barcode spread.